 ‘Apes or Angels’ and Other Poetry by Ron L. Hodges The Society March 6, 2016 Beauty, Culture, Poetry 2 Comments Apes or Angels Humans, some say, aren’t much more than an ape— A reasoning beast, quintessence of dust.
 Others believe we’re of angelic shape.
 Hungry for morsels, we scrabble and scrape, Leaving the tree to indulge termite lust.
 Humans, some say, aren’t much more than an ape.
 Yet not all dwell in this feral landscape— Their minds are free to transcend what hearts must.
 Others believe we’re of angelic shape.
 We squat under shadows, covet and rape, Then flaunt our filth like a Renaissance bust.
 Humans, some say, aren’t much more than an ape.
 Still, there are many whose spirits escape The region where bodies settle for crust.
 Others believe we’re of angelic shape.
 Though such a question makes all skeptics jape, How could our good rise from matter unjust?
 Humans, some say, aren’t much more than an ape; I must believe we’re of angelic shape.
 The Hands of Creation (Decima Italiana) For Michelangelo Your paintbrush said more to this earth Of truth than any mouth or book— Save God’s—when you drew Adam’s birth.
 There he reclines, languid, more brook Than man, a loose, watery form Awaiting God’s fervid blessing.
 Even man’s finger is listless.
 Yes, the hands reveal everything: God is reaching His hand to us; We, like Adam, hold back, lukewarm.
 Ron L. Hodges is a long-time English teacher, having taught at Oxford Academy in Cypress, California, for the past ten years.
 About a year ago he started writing poetry, and has had three poems published so far in Ancient Paths Literary Magazine.
 He lives in Orange County, California with his wife and two sons.
 Featured Image: “Creation of Adam” by Michelangelo.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Dusty Grein March 6, 2016 The villanelle is one of my favorite forms.
 Thank you for a great poem.
 Reply Yolanda March 7, 2016 enjoy reading your poems.
 Sadness explain in truth… Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.